 The difference to note is weight: the average density of UK hardwoods is about 700kg per solid cubic metre whilst the average density of softwoods is about 500kg per solid cubic metre.
 This means that you need about 1.35 cubic metres of softwood to be the equivalent of 1.0 cubic metre of hardwood.

 So, there is no difference in calorific value (weight for weight, mc for mc) between hardwood and softwood, it’s just that you need about 30% more volume of softwood than hardwood for the same heat output.

 Kiln Dried Logs

-There are a few businesses kiln drying logs in the UK, but the majority of kiln dried logs sold in the UK are imported from Europe.
+There are a few businesses kiln drying traditional logs in the UK, but the majority of kiln dried logs sold in the UK are imported from Europe.
 Some of this is very good and of excellent quality and consistency.
 Clearly logs of this quality are more expensive than you would be paying your local log supplier.

 Trees should be felled over winter whilst the moisture content is lowest.
 They are then processed into logs and stored in open mesh log bags or wooden crates inside open sided barns where the natural movement of air dries them during summer months ready for use the next winter.

-Beware of logs that are being processed on a just-in-time basis for sale immediately.
+Beware of traditional logs that are being processed on a just-in-time basis for sale immediately.
 Their moisture content is sure to be between 28% and 50%.